A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Experiments

 \subsection{Training Model of Cascade Network}

+An overview of our approach has been illustrated in Figure \ref{fig:cascade}.
+Firstly, the FC-Net classifies simple objects very quickly at the first stage, with SDF values as input.
+Then, 3D CNNs with 2 and 4 convolution layers are adopted at the second and third stages respectively.

+The experiments are carried out on an Intel 9900K CPU with 16G Memory and an NVIDIA 2080TI GPU.
+The software environments include PyTorch 1.2.0 and CUDA 10.

-In the training process, classifiers at three stage are trained separately in order.
-In particular, FC-Net is completely independently trained without sharing any layers with the other two stages.
-While stage three shares part of convolution layers with the second stage.
-Once the training of the early classifiers has finished, the network parameters are frozen until the latter classifiers finish training.
-Therefore, as the two networks share part of network parameters, if the previous network has completed training, the latter network no longer needs to train the parameters in the shared layers.
+During the training process, classifiers in three stages are trained separately one-by-one.
+Once the early classifiers finish training, the network parameters in these parts will be fixed.
+In particular, FC-Net is completely independently trained without sharing any layer with the other two stages.
+The third stage shares part of convolution layers with the second stage.
+If the second network has completed training, the latter network no longer needs to train the parameters in the shared layers.

-The values of the two confidence thresholds at each stage are given as hyper-parameters in our experiments and the optimal thresholds were automatically determined by testing multiple threshold combinations on the test set.
-The classification results of several combination of the two thresholds are shown in Table 2.
-This method of choosing the optimal threshold combinations is similar in principle to testing network parameters of different epochs on the test set, which can further improve the classification accuracy of the cascade network.
+The two confidence thresholds at each stage are treated as hyper-parameters and the optimal thresholds are determined by testing multiple threshold combinations on the test set.